 Breakfast: The Most Important Meal of The Day

 Studies show that students who eat a good breakfast packed with those all important super foods kids need for super powers tend to be more alert and do better in school.
 Their breakfast gives them their fuel to start the day.
 From personal experience, if I didn’t eat a good breakfast in the morning, I used to feel sluggish and could not concentrate that well in class.

 Organisation is your best friend for reducing anxiety and making the most of any situation.
 It’s so important to teach your kids how to organize.
 This includes setting out what they need the night before (uniform, homework, books, water bottle, hat, etc.) to save time in the morning and make the early morning less stressful for you and your children.
-We’ve created two fun activity sheets, one to get parents organised and the other, for kids to do themselves and feel empowered about being ready for going back to school.
+We’ve created two fun online checklists, one for primary kids and one for older secondary kids to do themselves and feel empowered about being ready for going back to school.

 I’m sure many parents can re-call that mad panic feeling trying to desperately find a pencil case or sports shirt with stressed tearful kids tugging at your leg worried about being late for the first day at school.
 I always found a quick check-in with the kids the night before school was vital to make sure all essential items were packed and ready for the big day.
 The kids would then always choose their favourite back to school book to remind them that this happens every year and is an exciting part of their school journey.
 As the kids get older it’s a great life skill to let them to be in charge of laying out their uniforms, making sure their sports bags and school supplies are ready, plus it gets them into the habit of being responsible for their own things.